pylbm/pylbm/doc/_source/learning_scheme.rst

 Notations
 ==============================

-The :py:class:`scheme<pyLBM.scheme.Scheme>` is defined and build through a dictionary in pyLBM.
+The :py:class:`scheme<pylbm.scheme.Scheme>` is defined and build through a dictionary in pylbm.
 Let us first list the several key words of this dictionary:

 - ``dim``: the spatial dimension.
 This argument is optional if the geometry is